KevinAst/MyWeb/FireWithin/Memorization.md

   - **Scripture Passage** (recited in the selected translation)
   - **Scripture Reference (repeated** – per recommendation of The Navigators)

+- The devotional content for each scripture _(including this discussion)_ is contained within a **collapsible section**.
+Click the section title to expand or collapse it.

+  Collapsing these sections helps keep the memory scriptures more prominent.

+  Each section is stateful, so when you return to the page, it will be just as you left it.

 Currently, there are only a few passages on this page.
 I am following the **[25 in 25](https://fbmaryville.org/25-in-25)** campaign, and will be adding passages from that resource throughout the year.